 reviewed by Oğuz Kaan Pehlivan

-State sovereignity is one of the central and decisive concepts of international relations and has also been one of the most significant norms of international law since the Peace of Westphalia.
+where to buy tetracycline for fish State sovereignity is one of the central and decisive concepts of international relations and has also been one of the most significant norms of international law since the Peace of Westphalia.
 Considering the various meanings attributed to sovereignty, it is not a static or absolute term.
 Jennifer M. Ramos’s recent book, Changing Norms through Actions: the Evolution of Sovereignty, offers a comprehensive and thoroughly engaging analysis of the normative change of sovereignty.

 The primary objective of Changing Norms through Actions is to demonstrate the normative change in sovereignty from absolute to contingent.
 Ra- mos adopts an interdisciplinary approach and skillfully traces the process of normative change through theories of social psychology, law, and politics.
 Ra- mos focuses on normative change as a result of political or military actions, in which she stresses the idea that international norms change not only by evolution of ideas but also as a result of state actions.
 Therefore, a military intervention–antithesis to state sovereignty–against a state reluctant to fulfill some domestic or international obligations, opens the door to change in the formation and understanding of “state sovereignty”.
 In other words, some states rely on other widely accepted norms to justify their interventions, and thus shift norms.
 Ramos examines this change with regard to counterterrorism, human rights, and the development of weapons of mass destruction (WMD).
 In order to achieve this, Ramos uses an appropriate methodology through which she analyses the U.N.
 Security Council speeches and policy responses of China, Russia, the U.S., the UK and France.
 The author’s language and approach are concise and accessible for a wide audience.
 Changing Norms through Actions is divided into six chapters with a conclusion in which the in- fluence of different topics (counterterrorism, human rights issues and WMD) upon sovereignty are discussed.